Strategic Thinking Behaviors

 Three Strategic Thinking Behaviors to Better See the Big Picture

-If you aspire to create strategic clarity and, in so doing, move on up in your organization, here are three strategic thinking behaviors you need to develop:
+If you aspire to create strategic clarity here are three strategic thinking behaviors based on data from our leadership action learning workshops that you need to develop:

-This means educating yourself about your own company’s situation by reading the annual report, knowing which products and services are in development, and understanding what the KPI’s really mean.
+This means educating yourself about your own company’s situation by reading the annual report, knowing which products and services are in development, and understanding what the strategy success metrics really mean.

-When you have a clear understanding of how you and your team directly contribute to the overall picture, it is far easier to prioritize your actions in a way that promotes the company strategy and aligns with how success is measured and work gets done.
+When you have a clear line of sight of how you and your team directly contribute to the overall picture, it is far easier to prioritize your actions in a way that aligns with how success is measured and work gets done.

 The Bottom Line